So what exactly is a humanist wedding?

 Do we meet with you?

 Yes.
 Generally speaking I meet with couples about six months before the wedding day.
-If it’s not possible to meet in person, we can do a Skype or phone call.
+If it’s not possible to meet in person, we can do a Zoom or phone call.
 If you have any questions before then I’d be happy to chat with you on the phone.
 We can also chat again in the few weeks before the big day if you’d like to talk through the final draft of your script.

 Will you write our ceremony script?

 Yes, with input from you.
 When we meet I will talk you through a script template and discuss the various options you have to personalise it to make it your own.
 I’ll give you lots of options for readings and symbolic rituals.
 We will then work together over the following months to finalise the script.

 Do we have to have a traditional entrance procession?